Euro zone crisis heads for September crunch

 Draghi’s remarks knocked yields down by more than 40 basis points to below 7 percent on Thursday, but they could quickly climb back if the market does not see firm ECB buying soon.

-The ECB also seems to be softening its stance on another taboo - giving the ESM a banking license so the fund can borrow from the ECB against euro zone government bonds.
+The ECB also seems to be softening its stance on another taboo - giving the ESM a banking licence so the fund can borrow from the ECB against euro zone government bonds.

 If Spain or Italy applied for euro zone help in bringing down their borrowing costs, the temporary European Financial Stability Facility (EFSF) bailout fund or the ESM could help.